yangli53/sparkify_churn_prediction/README.md

 ## Result

 My analyses focused on the activities during the most recent 10 days.
-The result from the medium dataset is more convincing.
-It indicates that number of downgrade (in the past 10 days), number of advertisements (in the past 10 days) and days being a user are the top 3 important features in predicting customer churn.
-If a new user has some downgrades recently, this user is more likely to churn.
-The reason could be there are too many advertisements or too many disliked songs.
+The result from the mini dataset indicates that **days being a user, number of thumbs down (in the past 10 days) and number of advertisements (in the past 10 days)** are the top 3 important features in predicting customer churn.

-My first suggestion for Sparkify is to launch a 7-day free trial plan to improve user experience.
-During the trial, the user can enjoy all the benefits as a paid subscriber.
+My first suggestion for Sparkify is to **launch a 7-day free trial plan** to improve user experience.
+During the trial, the user can enjoy the service without ads.
 At the end of the trial, the user has the option of continuing the service as a paid subscriber or downgrading to the free plan.
-This action will encourage free users to experience the service without ads.
 Sparkify can perform an A/B test to determine if this action will reduce customer churn.

-Another suggestion is to improve the personalization service.
-This action will recommend songs that the user may like thereby increasing the number of thumbs up.
+Another suggestion is to **improve the personalization service**.
+This action will recommend songs that the user may like thereby reducing the number of thumbs down.
 This can be done by building a collaborative filtering recommender.

 I created a [blog post](https://medium.com/@fivecentsly/predict-customer-churn-using-spark-71ac4f3b6b14) explaining the details of the analyses if you're interested.